-For budget (and young) travelers, there are plenty of cheap accommodation to choose from hostels.
+For budget (and young) travelers, there is plenty of cheap accommodation to choose from Hostel World.

-Canada has very developed airline, bus and train network, which you can use to travel from city to city quickly and efficiently.
-There are more than 500 airports in Canada, from which 17 are international.
+Canada has a very developed airline, bus, and train network, which you can use to travel from city to city quickly and efficiently.
+There are more than 500 airports in Canada, of which 17 are international.

-If you prefer ground transportation, taking train can be exciting as you will be able to enjoy spectacular scenery.
+If you prefer ground transportation, taking the train can be exciting as you will be able to enjoy the spectacular scenery.

-To move around coastlines, you can use existing ferry network that connects the main points on the east and west coast.
+To move around coastlines, you can use the existing ferry network that connects the main points on the east and west coasts.

 More info about transport in Canada can be found here.

 To move between cities you can also rent a car, which you can do online from our website or from many car rentals.

 Canada is a large country with an incredible mixture of cultures and ethnicities and this is surely reflected in its cuisine.
 But one thing is common to all dishes – they are hearty and filling as they need to give you energy for usually cold weather and long distances you need to cover! 🙂

 The number one dish associated with Canada is certainly poutine, a French Canadian specialty – fries, cheese, meat, and gravy, sure to fill you for long Canadian winter.
 Bannock is a bread, either classically baked or even fried, accompanied with bacon.
 Butter tarts are exactly what you expect, pastry filled with butte sugar and egg filling.